andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_01_FSL_Demo.rst

   Demonstration of how to generate functional connectivity maps with Neurosynth.
 Note that you can threshold the image to only show correlations above a certain value, and you can also download the correlation map to use as a mask.

+Video
+*****

+Click `here <https://www.youtube.com/watch?v=OQ3N79KG8Z8>`__ for a brief overview of the history of functional connectivity, and how to do a simple functional connectivity analysis in FSL.

 Next Steps
 **********